Ambient-Impact/drupal-ambientimpact-base/readme.md

   * Requires Drupal 10.

+  * Increase required version of [`ambientimpact_ux`](https://github.com/Ambient-Impact/drupal-ambientimpact-ux) from 1.x to 2.x; see tooltips rewrite below.

   * Removed `.nvmrc` file as Node.js is stable enough nowadays to no longer warrant this.

   * Significant rework of stylesheets: